Manchester and Leeds Railway: Wakefield, Pontefract and Goole Railway

 Seeing potential in expanding eastwards, especially in connecting directly to an east coast port, the M&LR sponsored the promotion of a line from its Wakefield station.
 An act of Parliament, the Wakefield, Pontefract and Goole Railway Act 1845 (8 & 9 Vict. c. cxlii), of 31 July 1845 authorised the Wakefield, Pontefract and Goole Railway.
 The planned line ran from the east end of the L&MR Wakefield Kirkgate station and headed broadly east through Crofton, Featherstone, Pontefract, Knottingley and Hensall to Goole.
 The line was opened on 1 April 1848 by which time the company had amalgamated with the M&LR and others to form the Lancashire and Yorkshire Railway on 9 July 1847.
-An act of Parliament (9 & 10 Vict. c. ccxii) of 16 July 1846 authorised dock improvements at Goole, and another (9 & 10 Vict. c. clxxxv) also of 16 July 1846 authorised branches from Pontefract to Methley, opened on 12 September 1849, and from Knottingley to Askern, joining the Great Northern Railway.
+An act of Parliament, the Wakefield, Pontefract and Goole Railway and Port of Goole Act 1846 (9 & 10 Vict. c. ccxii) of 16 July 1846 authorised dock improvements at Goole, and another, the Wakefield, Pontefract and Goole Railway (New Branches) Act 1846 (9 & 10 Vict. c. clxxxv) also of 16 July 1846 authorised branches from Pontefract to Methley, opened on 12 September 1849, and from Knottingley to Askern, joining the Great Northern Railway.

 Formation of the Lancashire and Yorkshire Railway

-As the scope of the network of the Manchester and Leeds Railway was extending considerably, it was decided on 9 December 1846 to change the name of the company; the title "the Lancashire and Yorkshire Railway" was settled upon, and this was confirmed by an act of Parliament, the Lancashire and Yorkshire Railway Act 1847 (10 & 11 Vict. c. clxvi), of 9 July 1847.
+As the scope of the network of the Manchester and Leeds Railway was extending considerably, it was decided on 9 December 1846 to change the name of the company; the title "the Lancashire and Yorkshire Railway" was settled upon, and this was confirmed by an act of Parliament, the Manchester and Leeds Railway Act (No. 3) 1847 (10 & 11 Vict. c. clxvi), of 9 July 1847.
 The act also incorporated the Wakefield, Pontefract and Goole Railway and the Ashton, Stalybridge and Liverpool Junction Railway into the L&YR.

-The Lancashire and Yorkshire Railway Act 1847 also authorised a south connection at Castleton from the M&LR main line onto the Heywood branch, allowing direct running from Manchester to Bury.
+The Manchester and Leeds Railway Act (No. 3) 1847 also authorised a south connection at Castleton from the M&LR main line onto the Heywood branch, allowing direct running from Manchester to Bury.
 In addition it authorised the Liverpool and Bury Railway to extend eastwards under the East Lancashire Railway at Bury to join the Heywood branch extension and to make an east to north connection between the two railways at Bury.